wix-incubator/headless-components/docs/api/PLAN_INTERFACE.md

 ### Plan.PerksRepeater

-Repeater component that renders children for each perk with the perk description context
+Repeater component that renders children for each perk with the perk item context

 **Props**
 ```tsx